NextronSystems/thor-manual/debugging/diag.rst

    C:\thor>thor-util.exe diagnostics

-It will connect to the running THOR, query different information (e.g. about allocated memory, threads, etc.) and gather them in a single ZIP.
+The tool connects to the running THOR process, collects diagnostic information such as allocated memory and thread state, and writes everything to a single ZIP archive.